-NET REINSTATEMENT VALUE (NRV): the objective of the EPRA Net Reinstatement Value measure is to highlight the value of net assets on a long-term basis.
-It represents the repurchase value of the company, assuming the company does not sale any properties and is calculated based on the equity attributable to the Group (as shown in the IFRS financial statements), excluding the fair value movements in hedging instruments and deferred taxes on property valuation surpluses.
+NET REINSTATEMENT VALUE (NRV): the objective of the net of properties currently being developed.
+EPRA Net Reinstatement Value measure is to highlight the EPRA "topped-up" NIY: is a measure calculated by mavalue of net assets on a long-term basis.
+It represents the king an adjustment to EPRA NIY based on the annualirepurchase value of the company, assuming the company zed rental income (including variable and temporary redoes not sale any properties and is calculated based on venue) excluding any other temporary incentives such as the equity attributable to the Group (as shown in the IFRS discounted rent-free periods and step-up rents. financial statements), excluding the fair value movements in hedging instruments and deferred taxes on property EPRA LTV: is a measure which shows the ratio of the net valuation surpluses.